greentic-ai/greentic-events/docs/runner-integration.md

 cargo run --bin greentic-events-cli -- --pack path/to/pack
 ```

 Replace `greentic_runner_client` with your actual runner host bindings; the adapters simply require closures that return `Arc<dyn EventProvider>` or bridge instances.
+The deployer can seed the runner with the default providers pack from `oci://ghcr.io/greentic-ai/greentic-events-providers:latest`, but that wiring lives outside this crate.